 Aside from the obvious expertise in marketing, negotiation and selling that an agent brings, most buyers also prefer not to deal directly with the seller.
 If buyers know you are not paying for an agent, they will usually expect to see the house price reduced accordingly.

 In the end, selling a property on your own might lead to a lot of work and pressure, without actually saving any money or maximising the end sale value.

 A sales agency agreement is a document written to protect your rights.
 It includes details of the real estate agent who you have assigned to sell your property.
 It states what they promise to provide for you, along with an estimated sale amount or price range.

 This arrangement outlines the amount of fees or commission payable by you for the real estate agent's services.
 A commission is usually only due when the sale of the property is completed.

 The extent of the real estate agent's authority to act on your behalf - such as to exchange or make changes on a sale contract - is also stipulated within this document.

 You have the right to negotiate with the real estate agent about the terms and conditions of the agreement and to ask for any legally-permitted changes to be made.

-The sales agency agreement usually involves a fixed term - a specified amount of time during which time it cannot be ceased unless accepted by both parties.
+The sales agency agreement usually involves a fixed term, which is a specific amount of time the sales agency agreement cannot be ceased unless accepted by both parties.
 An open-ended agreement with no fixed term must indicate an alternative method for being brought to an end.